MeganHarrison/alleato-ai-app/docs/construction-ai-research.md

 ### Dominant Platforms** Control Market Access

-#### Autodesk
-Integrated Construction IQ (predictive insights), automated safety tagging, and generative design across BIM 360 and Construction Cloud, with 41% of contractors using BIM in 2024 projected to reach 69% by year-end.
+- **Autodesk:** Integrated Construction IQ (predictive insights), automated safety tagging, and generative design across BIM 360 and Construction Cloud, with 41% of contractors using BIM in 2024 projected to reach 69% by year-end.

-#### Trimble
-Combines hardware and software for machine-guided earthmoving, robotic layout automation, and LiveCount AI for symbol detection on drawings.
+- **Trimble:** Combines hardware and software for machine-guided earthmoving, robotic layout automation, and LiveCount AI for symbol detection on drawings.
 These platforms serve as integration hubs—most specialized AI solutions connect through them, making platform selection foundational to AI strategy.
 The specialized AI layer addresses specific construction workflows with proven ROI.

-#### ALICE Technologies
+- **ALICE Technologies**
 Generates millions of scheduling scenarios, with documented savings of **$25-32 million on major projects** through schedule optimization.
 Bouygues Construction uses ALICE for tunnel boring machine scenario modeling, while DPR deployed it on Meta facilities.

-#### Togal.AI
+- **Togal.AI**
 Revolutionized cost estimation, with Coastal Construction Group saving **~$1 million in the first year** at their Miami office alone by reducing takeoff time by 14.5 hours per plan set with 97% accuracy across 10 monthly bids. **Trunk Tools** raised $20 million in Series A funding (Redpoint Ventures) for AI chatbots that enable SMS queries like "How much did our drywall partner get done this week?", deployed by both Gilbane and Suffolk nationally.

 ### Safety monitoring through computer vision shows explosive growth.